 Our trade accounts receivables potentially expose us to a concentration of credit risk with our major customers.
 For the year ended December 31, 2020, one major customer accounted for 14.8% of our total revenues, and as of December 31, 2020, two major customers accounted for approximately 34.6% of our consolidated trade receivables balance.
-For the year ended December 31, 2019, one major customer accounted for approximately 32.1% of our consolidated trade receivables balance.
+For the year ended December 31, 2019, one major customer accounted for 20.4% of total revenues, and as of December 31, 2019, one major customer accounted for approximately 32.1% of our consolidated trade receivables balance.
 We currently do not foresee a credit risk associated with these receivables.